megacare-dev/mega-care-api/fs_ts.md

 This section describes what the API does from a business and user perspective.

 1.1.
 Actors
-Patient: The primary user of the mobile app.
+Patient: The primary user of the LINE LIFF application.
 They can manage their own profile, equipment, and view their therapy data.

 Clinician: A healthcare provider who monitors one or more assigned patients.
 They can view patient profiles and their therapy data.

-System: An automated process that might submit data (e.g., from a data processing pipeline that analyzes CPAP SD cards).
+System: An automated process that submits data from external sources like ResMed AirView or a data processing pipeline that analyzes CPAP SD cards.

 1.2.
 Core Features & User Stories
-User Onboarding: A new patient can register and create their profile immediately after signing up with Firebase Authentication.
+User Onboarding: A new patient registers by providing their CPAP device's serial number.
+The system uses this serial number to find their pre-existing profile in the database and links it to their new app account.

 Profile Management: A patient can view and update their personal information (e.g., display name, date of birth).